Manipulated invoice via hacked e-mail: Those who do not encrypt are left holding the bag

 Requirements for the security of data transmission in accordance with Art.
 32 GDPR

-The OLG further stated that companies are obliged under Art.
-32 GDPR to take appropriate security precautions to protect personal data from unauthorized access.
+The OLG further stated that, pursuant to Art.
+32 GDPR are obliged to take appropriate safety precautions in order to personal data from unauthorized access.

 Burden of proof and presumption of fault in the case of manipulated invoices